Relaxation dynamics of an unlike spin pair system: Description of the nuclear spin system

 Therefore, the Zeeman energy is mathematically quantified by the Hamiltonian operator denoted by ${\mathcal{H}}_{0}=-\hbar \omega ^{I}{\mathbf{I}}_{z}-\hbar \omega ^{S}{\mathbf{S}}_{z}$.
 This energy contribution establishes the characteristic energies such that from the fundamentals of Quantum Mechanics, a basis of quantum states that establishes the Hilbert space $\mathbb{H}$ for this spin system defines the set $\left\{ \left\vert \uparrow \uparrow \right\rangle ,\left\vert \uparrow \downarrow \right\rangle ,\left\vert \downarrow \uparrow \right\rangle ,\left\vert \downarrow \downarrow \right\rangle \right\} $.
 For instance, at the state $ \left\vert \uparrow \downarrow \right\rangle =\left\vert \uparrow \right\rangle \otimes \left\vert \downarrow \right\rangle $, the label $ \uparrow $ means the spin up with quantum number $m_{\uparrow }=+\frac{1}{2}$, and $\downarrow $ means the spin down with quantum number $m_{\downarrow }=- \frac{1}{2}$.
-Each spin angular momentum operator is defined by local operators, and they are established by the tensor products between the identity operator and the Pauli operator ${\sigma}_{z}$ where ${\mathbf{I}}_{z} =\frac{1}{2}{\sigma}_{z} \otimes {\mathbf{1}} $ and ${\mathbf{S}}_{z} = {\mathbf{1}} \otimes \frac{1}{2} {\sigma}_{z} $.
+Each spin angular momentum operator is defined by local operators, and they are established by the tensor products between the identity operator and the Pauli operator $\mathbf{{\sigma}}_{z}$ where ${\mathbf{I}}_{z} =\frac{1}{2}{\sigma}_{z} \otimes {\mathbf{1}} $ and ${\mathbf{S}}_{z} = {\mathbf{1}} \otimes \frac{1}{2} {\sigma}_{z} $.
 The secular Hamiltonian, ${\mathcal{H}}_{0}$, is diagonal and the eigenenergies are detailed by the set $\left\{ -\frac{\hbar \left( \omega ^{I} + \omega ^{S} \right) }{2} ,-\frac{\hbar \left( \omega ^{I}- \omega ^{S} \right) }{2} ,\frac{\hbar \left( \omega ^{I}- \omega ^{S} \right) }{2} , \frac{\hbar \left( \omega ^{I} + \omega ^{S} \right) }{2} \right\} $ in correspondence with the basis of quantum states defined in previous paragraphs.

-The dipole-dipole interaction establishes an interaction between a spin particle with magnetic moment $\hbar\gamma_{I}{\mathbf{I}}_{z}$ and another neighbor spin particle with magnetic moment $\hbar\gamma_{S}{\mathbf{S}}_{z}$.
-Therefore, the interaction energy is quantified from the classical electromagnetic notation to its quantum counterpart as denoted by \cite{abragam1994Book}
+The dipole-dipole coupling interaction establishes an interaction between a spin particle with magnetic moment $\hbar\gamma_{I}{\mathbf{I}}_{z}$ and another neighbor spin particle with magnetic moment $\hbar\gamma_{S}{\mathbf{S}}_{z}$.
+Therefore, the energy due to the interaction is quantified from the classical electromagnetic notation to its quantum counterpart as denoted by \cite{abragam1994Book}